uberto/kondor-json/README.md

 ```

 TODO:
-better example with FileInfo, show types and add array
+better example with FileInfo, show types one by one and add array
 example JInstance on sealed
+example default JsonStyle

-### Inserting xternal Json in a Field
+### Inserting External Json in a Field

-Sometime it's convenient to declare some attributes as JsonNode, in this way we can create a structured data dynamically.
-Another possible case is if we want to store an external Json (for example a response from another service) as a field in our types.
+Sometimes it's convenient to declare some attributes as JsonNode, in this way we can create a structured data
+dynamically.
+Another possible case is if we want to store an external Json (for example a response from another service)
+as a field in our types.
 For this cases Kondor can serialize/deserialize directly fields of type `JsonNodeObject`.
+This
-This can be also used in a `flatten` field to merge the Json attributes with the typed ones.
+can be also used in a `flatten` field to merge the Json attributes with the typed ones.

 For example with this class and this converter:
 ```kotlin